trinitylake-io/trinitylake/docs/format/storage-transaction.md

 ## Immutable Copy-on-Write (CoW)

-Modifying a TrinityLake tree means modifying the content of the existing [node files](./storage-layout) and creating new node files.
+Modifying a TrinityLake tree in storage means modifying the content of the existing [node files](./storage-layout) and creating new node files.
 This modification process is **Copy-on-Write (CoW)**, because "modifying the content" entails reading the existing content of the node file, and rewriting a completely new node file that contains potentially parts of the existing content plus the updated content.